Radio Transcript - Ben Glass

 Mark Breyer: That, that's a great question.
 First of all as far as great parents, we'll give Alexis the title of great parent, I'm just trying my best, but she is the greatest and it, it is, it's, it's a great question.
 First of all a lot less TV and, and the reality is, I mean, I really think we, we do it all - I heard a long time ago, actually I heard this before I was anywhere near as busy as I am, if you want something done you give it to the busiest person you can find.
 And, and that may sound counterintuitive but if you think about your own life and certainly as I think about mine, the people who always find a way to get it done are the people who just get it done.
 They, at work, at home, school, you name it, it was always the person who had so much on their plate that could always get the big project done and done well.
 And I think that's really become true of us in our office.
 How do we do it?
 I am a huge believer in technology.
 I am going up against a multibillion dollar adversary in almost every case I handle, I level that playing field as much as it can be leveled, and I think anyone who claims that it can be equal is probably missing the boat on the fact that they have far more to say about the laws that are written, the judges that are on the bench and so forth.
 But the reality is that we can level that playing field with technology.
 Well we can also increase our efficiency with technology.
 We are able to more effectively process cases in our office than I believe almost any office that I have ever seen, and in fact maybe more than any I've ever seen.
 We, we are very clear on how things will be processed, very clear on what steps will be taken for our clients.
 I have the ability, and we, we have been scanning every document that comes or goes from this office for years.
 My clients can get anything in their case in a couple clicks of a button.
 And so the reality is I think that 30 years ago we could not have done what we do.
 We could have had seven kids and we could have strived to be the best injury lawyers in Arizona, but I don't believe we could have been nearly as effective if it weren't for our ability to log in from anywhere in the world that has an internet connection, and of course my computer gets an internet connection just about anywhere and certainly anywhere that I've been in the last two years because I make sure I, I equip myself accordingly.
 If you want to know the truth, Ben, I try to do it all.
 I coach my kids in, in little league, I am definitely not as good as that as I am at maybe some of the other things but I love coaching them and I, and when my daughters got dance, I'm there just about every time unless I'm with another kid at a different little league or a chess or a dance, you name it we try and do it.
 And what do I do?
 I will leave the office, I'll go coach the team, I'll get the kids to bed and I'm on the computer taking care of business or working with Alexis through a case.
 And so I, I really think that's the answer that, when, I think when many of my adversaries are sitting around complaining about what can't be done or hard it all is or how, how they're too busy to get anything done and, and they're doing it - and I have no problem with watching TV, but, but the reality is I don't have a lot of time left to do that except for Alexis won't stop watching American Idol and I can't get her to quit that.
 But other than that, how do we do it?
 We just, we just try and do the best we can and we push our way through it.

 Ben Glass: Well this has been fascinating.
 Look, for anyone who's maybe listening to this, a recording of this call later, tell us how they can find out more information, maybe get your book.
 I know you've got a very, very interesting monthly newsletter that sort of chronicles the, the Breyer family.
-How, what's the best way for folks to learn more about the Breyer Law Offices?
+How, what's the best way for folks to learn more about The Husband & Wife Law Team?

 Mark Breyer: Well for those that are into technology in any way or just have an Internet connection, breyerlaw.com, and, and the misspelling is common so think of the ice cream, it's www.breyerlaw.com.
 There's a lot of information on our web site and that information is always growing.
 You can always call our main number for the office if you have questions about a possible case which is 602-457-6222.
 The reality is that, and I'll just mention it quickly, that you don't have to worry about where you are in the state of Arizona or even if you're outside of the state.
 We have helped people with Arizona claims every, from all four corners of this state, all, all parts of the United States literally from Hawaii all the way to the east coast and we have had clients who were in all different parts of the world.
 I just had a client interestingly here today who just flew in from London after he had just been in Africa and he's barely in Arizona.
 It's one of the advantages of working the way we do with technology the way we do it.
 So if you have any questions you call that number, we'll be happy to do everything we can to - if, if we're not able to help you we will do what we can to send you in the right direction.